-Social Work Admission Requirements
+Social Work Admission Criteria

 Students are made aware of the admissions criteria to the Social Work Program at the time of their initial interview, when they are inquiring about the social work major.
 Students and prospective students have access to the Student Handbook